srgrn/chatanu.ga/content/blog/Advent2015/11_-_Guest_Post_Evading_Antiviruses_for_fun_and_profit.md

 Writing 24 posts for an advent calender is hard on your own.
 That's why you can ask friends for help.

-The post below was written by *Meitar Keren* the CTO at Imali Media.
+The post below was written by *Meitar Keren* a friend with lots of knowledge regrading evading AV software.

 So, you want to know about the dark side?